All Episodes

 Think of the mainstream media as the elves in Santa's workshop.

-And Santa's workshop's the federal government.
+In Santa's workshops, the federal government.

 Mainstream media is the elves.

-And they're stenographers, they're note takers, and they get it done.
+And they're stenographers, they're note-takers, and they get it done.

 But you can overcome it.

-In Iowa, you go to the cockeye.
+In Iowa, you go to the caucus.

-In New Hampshire, you go to the primaries and you vote, and you just don't let the media choose.
+In New Hampshire, you go to the primaries and you vote.

 You don't let yourself be affected by what they say about people.

-No promo code.
+No, no promo code.

 You don't have to remember a promo code.